dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-04-22 Reading about grad school and research.md

 Participate in research groups: If you are a new graduate student in your department, I recommend that you contact your department chair, coordinator, advisor, and graduate studies chair to ask them about any available research groups to join so you can participate in the group’s research publications and seminar’s talks.

 At the end of the talk, you should try to answer the questions: What question(s) is the speaker trying to answer?
 Why should we care about them?
 What flavor of results has the speaker proved?
-Do I have a small example of the phenonenon under discussion?
+Do I have a small example of the phenomenon under discussion?
 You can even scribble down these questions at the start of the talk, and jot down answers to them during the talk.

 Try to extract three words from the talk (no matter how tangentially related to the subject at hand) that you want to know the definition of.